SimonEnsemble/Controlz.jl/docs/src/controls.md

 t, ysp = simulate(Y_sp, final_time)
 ```

-finally, we can plot `y`, `ysp`, and `u` against `t` to visualize the response of our feedback PI conrol system to a set point change.
+finally, we can plot `y`, `ysp`, and `u` against `t` to visualize the response of our feedback PI control system to a set point change.

 ![](simple_servo_response.png)